iotdomain/iotdomain-standard/iotconnect-standard.md

 | timestamp   | string   | **required** | Time the record is created |

-# Appendix A: Value Datatypes
+# Appendix A: Value DataTypes

-The datatype attribute in input and output discovery messages describe what value is expected in publications.
+The dataType attribute in input and output discovery messages describe what value is expected in publications.
 The possbible values are:

 | Datatype         | Description |
 |:-------------    |:------------      |